 1.Often, at-fault drivers don’t have enough insurance to fully cover the victim’s injuries.

-2.There is a type of insurance coverage, called “underinsurance,” that everyone can get on their own policy to protect them from being stuck when a negligent driver can’t pay.
+2.There is a type of insurance coverage, called “underinsurance,” [or "UIM"], that everyone can get on their own policy to protect them from being stuck when a negligent driver can’t pay.

 3.“Full coverage” policies do not necessarily include underinsurance.